Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Zcash (ZEC) is a decentralised open-source cryptocurrency that offers transaction privacy through the use of zero-knowledge cryptography.
 This means that every transaction is shielded, and it hides the sender, the recipient and the amount of the transaction on the blockchain.
 However, ZEC is not completely anonymous.
 Every payment is visible on the public blockchain – only the participants in the transactions and the amounts are hidden.

 If you want to learn more about ZEC, read on.
-Our simple guide will show you where it is available in Singapore, steps to buy and sell ZEC as well as things to consider when buying it.
+Our simple guide will show you how you can purchase it from Hong Kong, steps to buy and sell ZEC as well as things to consider when buying it.

 Where can I buy Zcash (ZEC)?

 Once you’ve decided to buy ZEC, here are some steps you could follow to buy it:

 Step 1.
 Create an account at an exchange that offers ZEC

 Compare exchanges listing ZEC to find your exchange of choice.
 In doing so, you are undertaking due diligence while empowering yourself to select the exchange that best suits your needs.
 Once you have chosen an exchange, sign up for an account at their website.
 Most of the accounts will be created using your email.

 Some exchanges require that you submit ID documents for verification.
 After that, you will be able to deposit funds and trade.

 Most crypto exchanges accept only cryptocurrency deposits, so you would have to acquire cryptocurrency such as BTC first that can be paired with ZEC.
 If you decide to use an exchange that accepts fiat currencies, log into your account and click “Deposit HKD”.

 If you have opted to buy ZEC from an exchange which only accepts cryptocurrency deposits and don’t have any crypto such as BTC, you can follow our guide on how to buy BTC.